kadogams/powerplant-coding-challenge/README.md

 A proposal to the challenge offered by the SPaaS team of ENGIE/GEM.

 The REST API has been developed in Python using Flask framework, and a Dockerfile has been added for the extra challenge.

 A few notes concerning the challenge:

 - different powerplants may have the same name (cf. `example_response.json`)
 - the *ALLOW_FLOAT* flag in `api/settings.py` can be set to *False* if you prefer to have integer values in your responses (assuming that the pmin and pmax values in the payload are whole numbers)

 ## Requirements

 - Docker
-- or Python3 if ran with the local interpreter
+- or Python3 if run with the local interpreter

 P.S.
 The following content has been written for an Unix environment.